cektor/EnCo/README.md

 # EnCo
-EnCo is a file Encryption application developed with Python.
+EnCo is a Cross-Platform file Encryption application developed in Python.
 This application allows users to Encrypt and Decrypt their files.
 Encrypt and Decrypt operations are performed with the AES crypto algorithm.

 <h1 align="center">EnCo Logo</h1>